 Shop 1a, 1114 Gold Coast Highway, Palm Beach; (07) 5598 3128

 You can almost feel the sea spray at this Burleigh Heads eatery, which is quite literally on the shoreline.
 The pan-Asian menu is on a par with the sensational views and includes Sichuan duck breast in a red curry sauce, cured King Ora salmon with lime and ponzu and the ever-popular Moreton Bay bug roll with sriracha is the most popular dish but chef Jake Pregnell’s favourite is the twice-cooked duck.

 3/43 Goodwin Terrace, Burleigh Heads; (07) 5630 6611

 It’s popular midweek but on Sundays this Vietnamese eatery really comes alive.
-That’s when Jimmy Wah’s does $75 all-inclusive lunch and dinner banquets, with six courses and bottomless beer and bubbles.
-Get set for a long, lazy meal of tempura oysters, braised short-rib buns and caramelised pork belly with lychee salsa.
+That’s when Jimmy Wah’s does $45 sharing-style lunch and dinner banquets; get set for a long, lazy meal of tempura oysters, braised short-rib buns and caramelised pork belly with lychee salsa.

 1724 Gold Coast Highway, Burleigh Heads; (07) 5659 1180